-In this concentration students learn the language of composite material processing and develop a working knowledge of various materials and processes associated with composites design and manufacturing.
-Composite Engineering students learn to use techniques, such mechanical testing, to determine composite properties and also how to use techniques, such as finite element analysis, to determine mechanical properties based upon their molecular, micro and macro structures.
+Composite engineers design composite materials and structures for aerospace, automotive, alternative energy, and recreational applications.
+In this concentration, you will learn the language of composite material processing and develop a working knowledge of various materials and processes associated with composites design and manufacturing.
+You will learn industry techniques like mechanical testing to determine composite properties, and how to use industry tools such as finite element analysis to determine mechanical properties of composites based on their molecular, micro, and macro structures.

-Our students leave the program with a working knowledge of the major composites manufacturing processes such as resin transfer molding, vacuum bagging, heated press molding, filament winding, fiber placement, tape layup, pultrusion and thermoplastics composite processing.
-As such, our graduates enter the engineering field with the ability to design composite structures for aerospace, automotive, alternative energy and recreational (sporting goods) projects.
+As a student in the composites engineering concentration, you will develop a working knowledge of major composites manufacturing processes such as resin transfer molding, vacuum bagging, heated press molding, filament winding, fiber placement, tape layup, pultrusion, and thermoplastics processing.

 For a listing of all the courses for the B.S.E.
 Engineering major with Composites concentration please go to: http://www.philau.edu/catalog/